tpascarella/sr50/docs/investing/cryptocurrency.md

 These funds can be purchased through [Argent](https://www.argent.xyz/download-argent/?_branch_match_id=1032833481488341820&utm_source=website&utm_campaign=homepage&utm_medium=marketing&_branch_referrer=H4sIAAAAAAAAA8soKSkottLXTyxKT80r0cvJzMvWT08tgXABaOacVx0AAAA%3D).

-## TAKE PROPER PRECAUTIONS
+## ***TAKE PROPER PRECAUTIONS***

 There are some precautions you should take if you are a crypto beginner using their life savings:
-- Only put your money into tokens that you **understand**, **believe in wholeheartedly**, and have **actual real world utility**.
+- Only put your money into tokens that you **understand**, **believe in**, and have **actual real world utility**.
-- SEND A TEST TRANSACTION BEFORE YOU SEND SIGNIFICANT QUANTITIES.
-If you send your entire balance to the wrong address, you could lose your funds forever.
-  >A guide for your first crypto transaction is included below.
+- Send test transactions if you are a beginner using a hardware or software wallet.
+- Beware the spam.
+Bots and theives are everywhere.
+- Research & self educate consistently.

-### - How to not get scammed
+### - Project risk factors

-There are a *lot* of shady characters in the crypto space, when there is potential for massive profit that will happen.
-Here are some rules to minimize the risk of getting taken advantage of:
+Here are some risk factor questions for tokens you are thinking of putting money into:

 - Does the token have a whitepaper?
 - Does the token have a proven track record?